utdata/icj-class/js/js-class-01.md

 let somecode = 'this code';

 /*
-FYI that this is a comment, too but it can be on more then one line
+FYI: this is a comment, too
+but it can be on more then one line
 */